 \section{Introduction}

 Both high-quality wireless connectivity and high-accurate sensing ability are required in next-generation wireless networks to support intelligent manufacturing, intelligent transportation, intelligent medical, and other emerging applications.
-Benefiting from the widespread employment of millimeter wave (mmWave) and massive multiple-input multiple-output (MIMO) technologies, communication signals exhibit high-resolution in the angular domain, enabling sensing with communication signals, which motivates integrated sensing and communication (ISAC) to become one of the leading trends \cite{LiuF}-\cite{LiuA}.
-By utilizing a fully-shared platform and transmitting dual-functional waveforms to simultaneously perform sensing and communications, ISAC is expected to significantly boost spectral efficiency and energy efficiency while reducing hardware costs and signaling overhead.
+Benefiting from the widespread employment of millimeter wave (mmWave) and massive multiple-input multiple-output (MIMO) technologies, communication signals exhibit high resolution in the angular domain, enabling sensing with communication signals, which motivates integrated sensing and communication (ISAC) to become one of the leading technical trends \cite{LiuF}-\cite{LiuA}.
+By utilizing a fully shared platform and transmitting dual-functional waveforms to simultaneously perform sensing and communication, ISAC is expected to significantly boost spectral efficiency and energy efficiency as well as reduce hardware costs and signaling overhead.

-Instead of regarding communication and sensing as two separate goals, ISAC pursues a deeper level of integration to achieve a mutual benefit through co-designs.
+Instead of treating communication and sensing as two separate goals, ISAC pursues a deeper level of integration of them to achieve mutual benefit through co-designs.
 Various advanced signal processing techniques are proposed to design dual-functional waveforms based on different communication/sensing metrics \cite{LiuX}-\cite{LiuR1}.
 Typical communication performance metrics include the signal-to-interference-plus-noise ratio (SINR), the multi-user interference (MUI), and the achievable sum-rate.
-Meanwhile, frequently-used sensing performance metrics include the beampattern mean squared error (MSE), the waveform similarity, and the received echo power/signal-to-noise ratio (SNR).
-In addition to the metrics mentioned above, Cram\'{e}r-Rao bound (CRB) is also an essential sensing performance metric for target parameter estimation, which provides a lower-bound on the variance of any unbiased estimator \cite{LiuF4}, \cite{HuaH}.
+Meanwhile, frequently used sensing performance metrics include the beampattern mean squared error (MSE), the waveform similarity, and the received echo power/signal-to-noise ratio (SNR).
+In addition to the metrics mentioned above, Cram\'{e}r-Rao bound (CRB) is also an essential sensing performance metric for target parameter estimation, which provides a lower bound on the variance of any unbiased estimator \cite{LiuF4}, \cite{HuaH}.